Complexity Hierarchies Beyond Elementary: A Short Catalogue

 A definition related to fundamental sequences is that of the \emph{predecessor} at $x$ of an ordinal greater than $0$, which recursively considers the $x$th element in the fundamental sequence of limit ordinals, until a successor ordinal is found:

 Using predecessors, the definition of the Hardy functions becomes even simpler: for $\alpha>0$,

 Observe for instance that $h^k(x)$ for some finite $k$ is the $k$th iterate of $h$.
-This intuition carries over: $h^\alpha$ is a transfinite iteration of the function $h$, using diagonalization to handle limit ordinals.
-The usual Hardy functions $H^\alpha$ from are then obtained by fixing $H(x)\eqdef x+1$.
+This intuition carries over: $h^\alpha$ is a transfinite iteration of the function $h$, using diagonalisation to handle limit ordinals.
+The usual Hardy functions $H^\alpha$ are then obtained by fixing $H(x)\eqdef\suc(x)=x+1$.

 The Hardy functions enjoy a number of properties; see \citep{fairtlough92,cichon98}.
 They are \emph{expansive}, and \emph{monotonic} with respect to both the base function $h$ and to the argument $x$: for all $g\leq h$, $x\leq y$, and $\alpha$,